Cravath, Swaine & Moore LLP Logo

 • OfficeMax in its $1.2 billion acquisition by Boise Cascade.

-Mr. Dunn has been repeatedly recognized by IFLR1000 as one of the country’s leading practitioners in both mergers and acquisitions and private equity, by Lawdragon in its lists of the “500 Leading Lawyers in America” and the “500 Leading Dealmakers in America,” and by The Legal 500 US for his work in mergers and acquisitions.
+Mr. Dunn has been repeatedly recognized by IFLR1000 as one of the country’s leading practitioners in both mergers and acquisitions and private equity, by Lawdragon in its lists of the “500 Leading Lawyers in America” and the “500 Leading Dealmakers in America,” and by The Legal 500 US for his work in mergers and acquisitions and private equity.
 His work on behalf of Altra in its $3 billion combination with four operating companies from Fortive’s Automation and Specialty platform was featured by the Financial Times in its annual FT North America Innovative Lawyers 2018 report.
 Mr. Dunn is the former Chairman of the Board of Trustees of Greenwich Academy and is a member of the Board of Trustees of Western Reserve Academy and the Board of Directors of MFY Legal Services.

 Mr. Dunn was raised in Erie, Pennsylvania.
 He received a B.A. from the College of William & Mary in 1987 and a J.D. summa cum laude from Duke Law School in 1992, where he was Senior Editor of Law and Contemporary Problems and was elected to the Order of the Coif.